wright-io/givenwhenthen/content/landing_page.md

 Take it for a test drive by looking at the `/examples` folder:

 1. Get a [Sauce Labs](http://saucelabs.com/) account.
 Trial account is free.
-2. Set the your sauce account details in `/examples/test/acceptance/config.coffee`.
+2. Set your sauce account details in `/examples/test/acceptance/config.coffee`.
 3. From within the `/examples` folder, run `cake test:acceptance`.

 To use in your own project: